 - USAJOBS.GOV: Moving from post to post every couple of years can mean your own career sometimes takes a backseat.
 At USAJOBS you can find federal jobs around your current duty station, as it is an incredible resource to becoming a federal employee.
 The Military Spouse Appointing Authority (Executive Order 13473) gives agencies the authority to hire military spouses without competition, but it doesn’t entitle spouses to a hiring opportunity over all other applicants.
 For more information, read “Special Hiring Authorities for Military Spouses and Family Members.”

 - Understand the Leave and Earning Statement (LES): Upon first glance, the LES can be highly confusing with all of its acronyms.
 Learning how to decipher what everything means will ensure you can track pay allowances, benefits, debts, and allocated leave days.
 Consistent monitoring of the monthly LES can prevent pay issues.
-For official guidance on understanding the LES, go to the Defense Finance and Accounting Service (DFAS) site.

 - Memorize your sponsor’s (service member’s) Social Security Number (SSN) and birthday: Commit this information to memory, as all Tricare benefits and any other official military services will always need the sponsor’s information before services are rendered.
 Just ensure you give this information out judiciously to legitimate organizations and trusted sources to prevent identity theft.